hamzahaly/info474-s17-a3-software-design/README.md

 Neccessary to determine how the colors will be displayed in the bubble chart.
 * bubble.**colorInput**(string)

+Takes in a string value.
 Needs to take a property of your dataset that specifies how the colors should be bound to your data.

 bubble.circleData
 ======
 Determines how to size and place the circles based on the parameter provided.
 * bubble.**circleData**(string)

+Takes in a string value.
 Needs to take a property of your dataset that specifies what data the circles should represent.

 bubble.hovers
 ======
 Allows hovers to show up on the bubble chart
 * bubble.**hovers**(bool, label, unit)

-A boolean value to determine whether to show hovers on the circles or not.
+Takes in boolean value.
+Determines whether to show hovers on the circles or not.